 If there is any question about the health of an area when foraging for edible plants always err on the side of caution.
 Local foragers and municipal offices may provide insight into whether the land is safe to harvest from.

 Do not Over-Harvest

-One rule of thumb is to only pick a third of whatever leaves, fruits or roots are available.
-If everyone who happens upon the same bramble bush only picks this amount, then that will leave plenty left over for the next forager and enough to let the plant keep reproducing.
+One rule of thumb is only to pick a third of whatever leaves, fruits or roots are available.
+If everyone who happens upon the same bramble bush chooses this amount, then that will leave plenty left over for the next forager and enough to let the plant keep reproducing.

-Another rule to follow is to only pick what is needed to avoid unnecessary waste.
-It may be tempting to harvest as much of a particular fruit found in the wild, but keep in mind the amount of time needed to properly preserve the harvest.
+Another rule to follow is only to pick what is needed to avoid unnecessary waste.
+It may be tempting to harvest as much of a particular fruit found in the wild, but keep in mind the amount of time needed to preserve the harvest properly.